reaktor/tizendev/README.md

 Remember to add the cloned repository to system path so that `tizendev` shell script can be run from any project folder.

-To build and run Tizen Web Apps, go to a project directory (directory containing config.xml) and execute the `tizendev` shell script.
+To build and run Tizen  apps, go to a project directory (directory containing config.xml or manifest.xml) and execute the `tizendev` shell script.
 The script will launch Grunt and configure the plugin to use the current working directory.

 ```
 cd ~/projectDirectory